cubebased/doc/rules/filter.md

 # Not Save For Live (NSFL)

 Content in this category contains violence, disturbing and nasty stuff, anything where people get hurt.
-The content may be disturbing to some people and should not be consumed by minors or people with a weak mental state.
+The content may be disturbing to some people and should not be consumed by minors or people with a weak or unstable mental state.